eason-w322/Neural-Radiance-Field-Project/README.md

 # Neural Radiance Fields (NeRF)

-This project implements **Neural Radiance Fields (NeRF)** for novel view synthesis as part of **CS180: Computer Vision and Computational Photography**.
-The system learns a continuous 3D scene representation from posed 2D images and renders photorealistic views from new camera positions.
+This project builds a Neural Radiance Fields (NeRF) system for reconstructing 3D scenes and generating photorealistic novel views from a limited set of images.
+By learning a continuous neural representation of scene geometry and appearance, the model can render realistic images from new viewpoints not present in the training data.
+The project demonstrates techniques in 3D scene representation, differentiable rendering, and deep learning–based view synthesis.

 ![NeRF Render](nerf_render.gif)
 ---